 Several eye disorders lead to an increase in intraocular pressure sufficient to present a risk to optic nerve structure and function.
 These secondary glaucomas cause a reduction in outflow of aqueous humour, caused by inflammatory debris, intraocular haemorrhage and growth of new blood vessels in the angle (neovascular glaucoma) resulting from ocular vascular diseases of the eye .

 - This is a serious condition which arises as a result of iris neovascularisation (rubeiosis iridis).

-- It occurs following episodes of hypoxia as may occur in ischaemic retinal vein occlusion, advanced diabetic eye disease, central retinal artery occlusion, intraocular tumours, long-standing retinal detachment and where there has been chronic intraocular inflammation.
+- It occurs following episodes of hypoxia as may occur in ischaemic retinal vein occlusion, advanced diabetic eye disease, central retinal artery occlusion, intraocular tumours, and long-standing retinal detachment, and where there has been chronic intraocular inflammation.

 - Pseudoexfoliative (PXF) glaucoma, also called exfoliative glaucoma:

-- This arises secondary to pseudoexfoliation syndrome, whereby a dusty grey deposit of extracellular amyloid-like material is deposited on the anterior lens capsule, the zonules, the ciliary body and in the trabecular network, so clogging the latter up.
+- This arises secondary to pseudoexfoliation syndrome, whereby a dusty grey deposit of extracellular amyloid-like material is deposited on the anterior lens capsule, the zonules, and the ciliary body, and in the trabecular network, so clogging the latter up.